-For children navigating the complexities of Mast Cell Activation Syndrome (MCAS), cultivating mindfulness can be a powerful tool to foster well-being, resilience, and a sense of calm.
+For children navigating the complexities of Mast Cell Activation Syndrome (MCAS), mindfulness can be a powerful tool to foster well-being, resilience, and a sense of calm.

 Positive Affirmations